Police Review Panel

 City Manager David Cooke has selected a panel of national experts to review police department policies and practices and provide recommendations on changes the police department should implement to improve and retain public trust and confidence.

-"First and foremost, I want to again express my complete confidence in Chief Kraus and the leadership team at the Fort Worth Police Department," said City Manager Cooke.
+"First and foremost, I want to again express my complete confidence in Chief Kraus and the leadership team at the Fort Worth Police Department," Cooke said.
 "To that end, I acknowledge that every organization can benefit from having an independent group of experts review policies and procedures to see where we can improve the work we do with, and for, our community."

 This expert panel has extensive knowledge and policing experience in areas including applications of procedural justice, investigative best practices, bias-based policing and use of force.
 They will conduct a rigorous and completely independent review of the police department.

-"We were contacted by firms and individuals around the country who are recognized for this type of work," said Cooke.
+"We were contacted by firms and individuals around the country who are recognized for this type of work," Cooke said.
 "After a review of qualifications and experience, I believe we have assembled an excellent team to provide recommendations and best practices that will allow us to improve our police department and the way we work with all members of our community."

 Other panel members include: